-Common fatal accidents in Las Vegas include car accidents, pedestrian-vehicle collisions, drunk driving accidents, slip and falls, casino accidents, workplace accidents, and criminal activity.
+Common fatal accidents in Las Vegas include car accidents, motorcycle accidents, pedestrian-vehicle collisions, drunk driving accidents, slip and falls, casino accidents, workplace accidents, and criminal activity.
 After losing a loved one under any circumstances, reach out to our attorneys to learn more about the legal process.

 Free Consultation from our Las Vegas Wrongful Death Attorney